MeganOtton/Mental_Health_Website/README.md

 | Thank You / Button      | Return to Home Button     | Allows User to go back to home page   | Pass      |

 - Conducted multiple tests on Emulated Mobile, Ipad and Laptop and Desktop.
-Along with a Manual Test On  Mobile, Ipad and Laptop and Desktop, testing all webpages and links are working correctly.
+Along with a Manual Test On  Mobile, Ipad and Desktop, testing all webpages and links are working correctly.

+     - Mobile Iphone 16 +
+     - Mobile Iphone 13 Mini
+     - IPad Pro 2024
+     - 1080P (Desktop Most Common Displays)
+     - 1440P (Desktop Most Common Displays)
+     - 4K (Desktop Most Common Displays)

+     - Google Chrome
+     - Safari
+     - Opera GX
+     - Microsoft Edge

 - All information can be read clearly and the page is responsive.

 ### Bugs